MaeDae11/Yelp-App/README.md

 ```
 <br />
 <h3>AJAX call to Yelp's API</h3>
 <h4>The <em>search</em> method is call upon when the user click the button 'Explore'.
 From there, an accessToken is retrieved from Yelp with my clientId and secret through a POST method.
-If the response returns without error, the accessToken is then equated to the <em>access_token</em> within the jsonResponse.</h4>
+If the response returns without error, the accessToken is then equated to the <em>access_token</em> within the jsonResponse.
+If the response contains an error, an erroor response will trigger and print to the console.</h4>
 <h4>Now that the access token is retrieved, the term, location, and sortby are sent in a fetch POST method.
 This call retrieves 21 items based on the search parameters.
-If the response returns without error, the jsonResponse is mapped through to collected the wanted data for the application (name, address, url, etc)</h4>
+If the response returns without error, the jsonResponse is mapped through to collected the wanted data for the application (name, address, url, etc).</h4>

 ``` javascript